ace-lectures/re18-agile/tutorial/steps/step3.md

     azrael:agile-tutorial mosser$ mvn -DskipTests clean package

+:zap: This command can take a while the first time, don't worry!

 The previous command should end by printing `BUILD SUCCESS` to the standard output.
 It produced a file named `poker-game.jar` that contains an executable version of the poker game.
 To run the game, simply asks java to do so: